- Do you have hepatitis C? Do you use drugs?

 What is hepatitis C?

-Hepatitis C is a virus that injures the liver.
-The injury often happens slowly over a long time.
-You can live for many years with hepatitis C and not know you have it because you don’t feel sick or have any symptoms.
-Over time, hepatitis C can make you very sick.
+Hepatitis C is an infection in the liver caused by the hepatitis C virus.
+Over time, the virus injures the liver and can make you very sick.
+You can live for many years with hepatitis C and not know you have it because you don’t feel sick or have any symptoms, even though the virus is injuring your liver.

 Does everyone need hepatitis C treatment?

-About one in four people clear hepatitis C on their own (spontaneous clearance), but most people need treatment to cure hepatitis C. When someone doesn’t clear the virus within the first six months, they have a chronic hepatitis C infection.
+About one in four people clear hepatitis C on their own (spontaneous clearance), but most people need treatment to cure hepatitis C. If someone doesn’t clear the virus after six months, they have a chronic hepatitis C infection.

 If you have been diagnosed with chronic hepatitis C, you need treatment to be cured.
 Speak with a nurse or doctor about your treatment options.